rust-lang/project-const-generics/design/generic-const-param-types.md

-# Generic const param types
+# ❗⚖️🔄 Generic const parameter types

 We want to support the types of const parameters to depend on other generic parameters.